Demolishing buildings is a waste. There's another way: deconstruction

 Surcy recently helped renovate a former Montreal antique store into an assistance centre for homeless Indigenous people, reusing materials from the old building.

-Denise Philippe, senior policy advisor with the National Zero Waste Council, said changes to building codes and recertification of used building materials are needed to make reuse more accessible.
+Denise Philippe, senior policy adviser with the National Zero Waste Council, said changes to building codes and recertification of used building materials are needed to make reuse more accessible.
 She added, "We need to have a market and space to store materials that can be reused over time."

 That's something that circular construction think-tank Light House is working on.
 It recently launched a "matchmaking service" for users of and generators of "waste" construction materials on Vancouver Island called the Building Materials Exchange (BMEx).